 Education and Outreach Coordinator

-Amelia grew up in Northern California and moved to New Mexico a year after earning a B.S. in zoology.
+Amelia grew up in northern California and moved to New Mexico a year after earning a B.S. in zoology.
 She quickly connected with Hawks Aloft and spent two years as staff educator.
 She eventually left that position to pursue her love of reptiles, working at the ABQ Biopark and the Rattlesnake Museum, and then earning a M.S. from New Mexico Highlands University, studying Northern Leopard Frogs and Western Terrestrial Garter Snakes.
 As much as she enjoyed research in herpetology, she realized that her true passion is education, so she was excited to return to Hawks Aloft in this capacity.
-Along with taking care of the Hawks Aloft education birds, she and her husband have 11 pets, including 5 lizards, 3 birds, 2 axolotls and 1 snake—all rescues.
+Along with taking care of the Hawks Aloft education birds, she and her husband have 12 pets, including 5 lizards, 3 birds, 2 axolotls, 1 dog, and 1 snake—all rescues.